Nicolas-Paiva/my-swe-diary/README.md

 ### Oct 23rd, 2023:

 I have been doing the same, practicing Linear Algebra, doing some C programming assignments and so on, but I need to learn a little bit more about Computer Systems and Multimedia because I have not studied much about those subjects..

+### Oct 23rd, 2023:

+Today I am studying a little bit of Ethics and later I am going to study more programming.
+At Uni, I have to learn recursion one more.
+It is too complex, but I want to understand this concept.